Aveek-Saha/blog/content/post/twitter-fake-net-1.md

 ### For unverified users
 ![Unverified users](/twitterfakenet/unverified_by_year.png)

-For unverified users, the decline we saw after 2009 is present, but is not as prominent as for verified users, since the slowdown in verficatiion of accounts does not affect unverified users
+For unverified users, the decline we saw after 2009 is present, but is not as prominent as for verified users.
+This is because twitter has slowed down the verification of accounts and the slowdown in verficatiion of accounts does not affect unverified users

 <!-- {{< highlight javascript >}}
 {{< / highlight >}} -->